acseker/ExpDate/README.md

 ## Dataset
-In the lack of a publicly available dataset, we create a novel dataset, ExpDate, consisting of 1767 real-world images with expiration dates.
+In the lack of a publicly available dataset, we create a novel dataset, ExpDate, consisting of date images with challenging cases.
 It is now publicly available for further research.